Daniel Fluskey — head of policy at the Institute of Fundraising — spoke in the Guardian recently about online fundraising platforms:

 Everyday Hero is another Blackbaud company (see Just Giving).
 It tracks individuals fundraising over time, including voice, time and effort (is it the Strava of fundraising?).
 Charity members benefit from access to the supporter network, ‘build-your-own’ branded fundraising websites and automatic processing of payments and receipts.

-NOTE: at time of writing the charity resource centre website — heroix.co.uk — was offline.
+At time of writing the charity resource centre website — heroix.co.uk — was offline.

 Everyday Hero fees